 \section{Conclusions}

-We propose LLR-BC, a lifelong learning framework for neural VRP solvers, considering tasks with varying problem scales and distributions that arrive sequentially and require to be learned.
+We propose LLR-BC, a lifelong learning framework for neural VRP solvers, considering learning tasks with varying problem scales and distributions that arrive sequentially.
 We introduce two core components: CaEW, which emphasizes low-confidence behaviors, and DsBC, which preserves learned behavior effectively in a decision-seeking way.
 Experiments across diverse orders of tasks with varying distributions and scales demonstrate that LLR-BC consistently outperforms baselines in terms of performance in solving learned tasks, resistance to catastrophic forgetting, learning efficiency on new tasks, and zero-shot generalization.
-Ablation and sensitivity studies confirm the effectiveness of CaEW and DsBC and the framework’s robustness to hyperparameter settings.
+Ablation and sensitivity studies confirm the effectiveness of the core designs of LLR-BC and the framework’s robustness to hyperparameter settings.
 LLR-BC is both model- and RL algorithm-agnostic, and can be integrated with various neural VRP solvers.
 Experiments on different base neural solvers verify LLR-BC's applicability.

-Although studied on cross-distribution and cross-scale settings, LLR-BC can also be applied to other lifelong learning scenarios of neural VRP solvers, such as tasks that differ in their distance matrices or correspond to different problem variants (e.g., TSP and CVRP) is also a practically important research direction, which we leave for future work, although it may require task-specific model components~\citep{goal}.
-LLR-BC could further reduce its reliance on task identity and adapt to scenarios with continuously changing tasks by applying reservoir sampling during training on each instance instead of only the final epoch of each task. \bc{Despite its strong performance, LLR-BC has limitations in some specific cases.
-A fixed $|\mathcal{E}|$ could be difficult to tune when task scales differ substantially, potentially leading to reduced plasticity on small-scale tasks, where old experiences dominate new ones in a batch, and reduced stability on large-scale tasks, where new experiences dominate old ones in a batch.
+Although studied focus on cross-distribution and cross-scale settings, LLR-BC is in principle applicable to other lifelong learning scenarios for neural VRP solvers, such as tasks that differ in their distance matrices.
+Lifelong learning across different problem variants (e.g., TSP and CVRP) is also a practically important research direction, which we leave for future work, although it may require task-specific model components~\citep{goal}.
+LLR-BC could further reduce its reliance on task identity and adapt to scenarios with continuously evolving tasks by applying reservoir sampling during training on each instance, rather than only at the final epoch of each task.
+Despite its strong performance, LLR-BC has limitations in certain cases.
+For example, a fixed $|\mathcal{E}|$ can be difficult to tune when task scales differ substantially, potentially leading to reduced plasticity on small-scale tasks, where old experiences dominate new ones in a batch, and reduced stability on large-scale tasks, where new experiences dominate old ones in a batch.
 Addressing these issues in future work could further broaden the applicability of LLR-BC.